Mathieuu/CsvEdit/README.md

 ### How to get the latest version

-The latest version (1.2) is available with update-site.
-This is definitly the easiest and straightforward way to install the plugin.
+1. The latest version (1.2) 2017-10-31 built is available with update-site `http://www.nodeclipse.org/updates/csvedit/`.

-In Eclipse, help, install new software, add the following URL and follow the instructions.
+In Eclipse Help -> Install new software, add the URL and follow the instructions.

+2. Or from this repository:
 [https://raw.githubusercontent.com/SegFaultError/CsvEdit/master/csvedit.update/site.xml](https://raw.githubusercontent.com/SegFaultError/CsvEdit/master/csvedit.update/site.xml)

+3. Offline site archive from GitHub releases.

-Other option is to build from sources with maven `mvn package` and install from local repository archive, that will be in `csvedit.site/target/repository`.
+4. Other option is to build from sources with maven `mvn package` and install from local repository archive, that will be in `csvedit.site/target/repository`.

 ### CSVEdit